Tyler799/Morrowind-2020/Morrowind_2019.md

 This description from the Project Atlas page sums up what and why fairly nicely:

 >Vanilla Morrowind has objects split into different shapes each using its own unique texture.
 This is bad for performance and is one of the game's primary FPS bottlenecks.
-Each shape (even within a single mesh file) requires its own drawcall.
+Each shape (even within a single mesh file) requires its own draw call.
 There are close to 5,000 different textures in Morrowind's data; many of which are very similar or outright identical and some meshes are split into more than 75 different shapes.
 Merging those meshes into a single shape which references a single texture atlas is the ideal situation for game performance.

 In essence, atlasing just means: Turn many textures or meshes into *one* thing to make the game run better.